-Many modern parents are oblivious of the basics about raising children, starting right from the get-go, when they are babies.
+Many modern parents are oblivious to the basics of raising children, starting right from the get-go when they are babies.
 It irks me to see them doing everything wrong, so I will begin from the day the babe is a few weeks old, and here I must repeat a disclaimer found on my About page:

 Information obtained from this website is not legal or medical advice, and it is not intended to be.
 You should consult an attorney or medical professional for personalized advice regarding your situation.
 You form no attorney-client relationship by viewing this website.
-I am not a doctor, specialist, medical practitioner, lawyer, scientist, psychiatrist, accountant, economist, banker, or specialist of any kind, nor do I have any formal training in any of these or related areas.
-Since receiving a Diploma of Fine Art, 1977, my education is based on research, reading, libraries, books, essays, newspaper archives, documentaries, biographies, debates, etc. To avoid Marxist teachers like those I clashed with, in university, and in a quest to find correct information, I avoid schools.
+I am not a doctor, specialist, medical practitioner, attorney, scientist, psychiatrist, accountant, economist, banker, or specialist of any kind, nor do I have any formal training in any of these or related areas.
+Since receiving a Diploma in Fine Art in 1977, my education is based on research, reading, libraries, books, essays, newspaper archives, documentaries, biographies, debates, etc. To avoid Marxist teachers like those I clashed with in university, and in a quest to find correct information, I avoid schools.
 Even so, my advice comes with no guarantees or promises of any kind.
 It may be correct or incorrect and may be right or not right for you.
 If you choose to follow my suggestions, you do so at your own risk.
-I shall not be held responsible for any problems, debts, difficulties, untoward events, accidents or negative situations of any kind that may arise under any circumstances, as a result of your following of my advice.
-If you are in any doubt about this or do not understand this caveat, please do not follow my advice.
+I shall not be held responsible for any problems, debts, difficulties, untoward events, accidents, or negative situations of any kind that may arise under any circumstances as a result of your following my advice.
+If you doubt this or do not understand this caveat, please do not follow my advice.

 Mothers should breastfeed babies if possible.
 That is nature’s way, and from what I can ascertain, except in rare cases, it is the best way.
 Some women are concerned about their nipples, wishing to keep them looking ‘perfect’ for their modeling or fashion careers.
 Others want to keep them ‘perfect’ for their boyfriends or husbands, who might not like the look of ‘chewed’ nipples.

 Mater should keep the infant with her and feed it whenever it wants milk, all things being equal.
 I do not think that keeping the baby in another room in a cot, smothered in a hot, tight comforter, is natural or healthy.
-In our evolution, humans slept together, and babies slept with their mothers, not in a wigwam twenty feet away, where wolves or bears could get them.
+Humans slept together in our evolution, and babies slept with their mothers, not in a wigwam twenty feet away, where wolves or bears could get them.
 In my view, little ones are better off sleeping close to their mothers, in a cot located a short distance from the bed.

 When to feed